Algorithmic analysis towards time-domain extended source waveform inversion

-Let us assume that the initial background model can reproduce the first arrivals (diving waves) by modelling using physical source $f$ ($Sf=RA^{-1}f$), then the remaining data $d-Sf$ are mainly reflections.
-Under such a hypothesis, the objective in \eqref{eq:wridSf} can be interpreted as reflection waveform inversion based on the penalty formulation.
+Let us assume that the initial background model allows to reproduce the first arrivals (e.g. diving waves) with the physical source $f$.
+Then, the remaining data in $d-Sf=d-RA^{-1}f$ are mainly reflections.
+In such a scenario, minimizing $J_\text{WRI}$ as expressed in \eqref{eq:wridSf} is to fit the reflection data with extended searching space (presence of $q$), which can be interpreted as reflection waveform inversion based on the penalty formulation.

-Although \citet{peters2014wave,esser2015automatic} have highlighted that WRI is different from FWI based on the adjoint-state method, such approach still does not overcome local minima issues, even if the misfit landscape is different.
-The above formulation illustrates that WRI is a specific form of FWI which is consistent with the adjoint-state method: the resulting gradient expressions are equivalent as well.
-Since WRI is equivalent to classic FWI using weighted data residual, it naturally cycle-skips.
-A simple 1D example has been given by \citet{symes2020wavefield}, besides many positive stories of WRI \citep{VanLeeuwen_2013_MLM,peters2014wave,aghamiry2020accurate}. \citet{aghamiry2021efficient} have shown that WRI is mathematically equivalent to contrast source inversion \citep{abubakar2009application}, which is known to have local minimum issue \citep{van2001contrast}.
+The above interpretations show that WRI is a specific form of FWI under the Lagrangian formulations.
+The WRI gradient can still be constructed by the zero-lag crosscorrelation between a forward field and an adjoint field.
+Since WRI is equivalent to classic FWI by weighting the data residual using $W_1$, it naturally cycle-skips, sufferring the local minima issue (see the 1D example as given by \citet{symes2020wavefield}), despite positive stories \citep{VanLeeuwen_2013_MLM,peters2014wave,aghamiry2020accurate}.